Internships & Jobs

 Gaspare Caruso (Class of '16) has served as an arts administrative intern for the New York Academy of Art in Tribeca since Summer 2013.
 At the Academy, Caruso has worked with professional artists to organize an online library system and to organize events, including art auctions.

 Caruso has also volunteered with Smack Mellon, a non-profit art gallery in DUMBO, Brooklyn.
 Smack Mellon suffered significant damage to its facilities during Hurricane Sandy, and Caruso assisted in the organization's Sandy Relief Kentucky Derby art auction as well as a Summer Solstice event.

-Julia Jong (Class of '16) is currently a museum intern at the Asia Society, supervised by the Head of Museum Education Programs.
+Julia Jong (Class of '16) has served as a museum intern at the Asia Society, supervised by the Head of Museum Education Programs.